BroadbandForum/usp/specification/messages/readme.md

 This element contains additional information about the reason behind the error.

 ## Creating, Updating, and Deleting Objects

 The [Add](./add), [Set](./set), and [Delete](./delete) requests are used to create, configure and remove Objects that comprise Service Elements.

 ## Reading an Agent’s State and Capabilities

 An Agent’s current state and capabilities are represented in its data model.
 The current state is referred to as its Instantiated Data Model, while the data model that represents its set of capabilities is referred to as its Supported Data Model.
 Messages exist to retrieve data from both the instantiated and Supported Data Models.

-###	Getting the current state
+### Getting the Current State

 A Controller that wishes to learn the current state of an Agent usually wants to know one of two things: the current object instances that exist (and their unique keys for use in addressing), or the actual state of the Objects and Parameters represented by the Agent.
 These are handled by the [GetInstances](getinstances/) message, and the [Get](get/) message, respectively.